ashwilliams15/reactos/ReadMe.md

 DepthFirst - Was unable to get close to a solution.
 Stock - Brute force first try no issues.
 Optimized worked backwards from solution.
 Palindrome - Brute force came very quickly.
 Struggled with recursive solution.
 Still not sure why we need a return statement there.
+StringSearch - Understood problem, could only return last instance of complete needle, not first.
+Worked backwards from solution after 2 attempts.